 WORDINESS (WASTE WORDS)

 Wordiness is one of the worst enemies of writers.
-It even irritates readers.
 One can write more concisely if he avoids lengthy combinations of words.
 Remember, there are words that can substitute for these lengthy phrases.

 Some phrases (parenthesized) that one should watch: